 Listed buildings are buildings officially defined as being of special architectural or historic interest.
 The 621 listed buildings in the National Park range from palaces and country houses to many smaller but more typical cottages and hovels built of brick, timber frame or cob (clay earth reconstituted with water and binding aggregates).

-Occasionally buildings are added to the list maintained by English Heritage, the central government agency responsible for statutory listing.
-Anyone can submit a building to English Heritage (with specific and as much supporting information as possible) to be considered for listing.
-English Heritage give details on their website of how to do this.
+Occasionally buildings are added to the list maintained by Historic England, the central government agency responsible for statutory listing.
+Anyone can submit a building to Historic England (with specific and as much supporting information as possible) to be considered for listing.

-We are happy to comment informally on proposals to alter or extend a listed building before applications are made through the Authority’s pre-application advice service.
-Please submit queries to firstname.lastname@example.org
+We are happy to comment informally on proposals to alter or extend a listed building before applications are made through our pre-application advice service.
+Please submit queries to email@example.com

 Inspecting listed buildings helps us know where to direct help and advice, as well as showing up those neglected or deteriorating buildings which need more attention, or even statutory action, to ensure they are preserved.